Rainbow-Dreamer/sf2_loader/README.md

 Note: This package uses pydub as a required python package, which requires ffmpeg or libav installed to have abilities to deal with non-wav files (like mp3, ogg files), so I strongly recommend to install ffmpeg/libav and configure it correctly to make pydub working perfectly.
 You can refer to this [link](https://github.com/jiaaro/pydub#getting-ffmpeg-set-up) which is pydub's github main page readme to see how to do it, or you can follow the steps I provide here, which is easier and faster.

-Firstly, download the ffmpeg zip file from this [link](https://github.com/Rainbow-Dreamer/musicpy/releases/latest), this is from the release page of musicpy which requires ffmpeg for the musicpy's sampler module.
+Firstly, download the ffmpeg zip file from this [link](https://github.com/Rainbow-Dreamer/musicpy/releases/latest), this is from the release page of musicpy which requires ffmpeg for the musicpy's daw module.

 Then, unzip the folder `ffmpeg` from the zip file, put the folder in `C:\`